De Klassieker

-De Klassieker (The Classic) is the main football rivalry of the Netherlands, between Ajax (of Amsterdam) and Feyenoord (of Rotterdam).
+De Klassieker (The Classic) is the main football rivalry of the Netherlands, between Ajax (of Amsterdam) and Feyenoord (of Rotterdam), two of the traditional Big Three football teams from the Netherlands.
 The record attendance was on 9 January 1966, when 65,562 watched in Rotterdam.

-History
+Background

 The rivalry between these two clubs goes beyond the football rivalry, transcending into the city rivalry between Amsterdam and Rotterdam.
 This rivalry began when these two cities first received their city rights in the 13th century.
 The football clubs are the pride of these cities; Ajax to Amsterdam and Feyenoord to Rotterdam.

 The inhabitants of these cities differ significantly in both attitudes and cultures which is clearly reflected on the football pitch.
 The clash is seen between the artists of Amsterdam and the workers of Rotterdam.
 Amsterdam is renowned for its culture, having produced many artists and actors.
 Ajax’s style of play has long been a source of pride for the supporters, and one of irritation for the Feyenoord fans.
 The Rotterdammers feel that those hailing from Amsterdam possess delusions of grandeur, and there is a saying to reflect these sentiments: "While Amsterdam dreams, Rotterdam works".

 Rotterdam was forced to work after being bombed heavily in the Second World War by the Nazis.
 A harbor town, its people are proud of their work ethic and resentful of Amsterdam's showiness.